memen45/SubMusic/README.md

 ## == Support ==

-If you use the "Contact Developer" option, make sure to attach your email address to the message so I can reply.
+If you use the "Contact Developer" option, please make sure to attach your email address to the message so I can reply.
 You can also go to https://github.com/memen45/SubMusic on GitHub and open an issue.